lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

 ###################

 This page contains and example of how to convert a Jupyter notebook with an observatory control operation into a SAL Script that can run in the ScriptQueue.
+Having the ability to execute SAL Script via the ScriptQueue is recommended when an operation will be executed either multiple times, in concert with other SAL Scripts, or to make it readily available to others.

-If this is the first time you are contributing to the observatory control software, you may be interested in looking at our `development guidelines`_.
+If this is the first time you are contributing to the observatory control software, it is highly recommend that you take a look at the `development guidelines`_.

 .. _development guidelines: https://tssw-developer.lsst.io/